Materials (180 minutes)

 for early work on grounded language learning.

-learning the meanings of written or spoken words by grounding language to visual signals.
+ground the meanings of written and spoken words in visual signals.

 world.